2017-2018 Community Grants

 151 Everett Avenue

-MGH will leverage our community partnerships, experienced staff, and infrastructure to provide patient navigation following abnormal mammography or abnormal clinical findings to the underserved Massachusetts communities of Charlestown, Everett, and Revere, where residents often face multiple barriers to care.
-The Komen-funded community-based navigator will reach patients through MGH HealthCare Centers and provide them with effective patient navigation services, ensuring that patients who have an abnormal mammography or abnormal clinical findings arrive to a first appointment within 60 days and assisting all diagnosed patients through the Breast Health Continuum of Care.
+Massachusetts General Hospital will leverage our community partnerships, experienced staff, and infrastructure to provide patient navigation following abnormal mammography or abnormal clinical findings to the under-served Massachusetts communities of Charlestown, Chelsea, Everett, and Revere, where residents often face multiple barriers to care.
+In one year, a Komen-funded community-based navigator would reach patients through MGH HealthCare Centers and provide them with effective patient navigation services, ensuring that 92% of patients who have an abnormal mammography or abnormal clinical findings arrive to a first appointment within 60 days and assisting all diagnosed patients through the Breast Health Continuum of Care.

 Project Access New Haven - New Haven, CT